ericdke/DetectImageColors/README.md

 ## Disclaimer

-This is a programming exercise.
-I'm not trying to replace Color Art or to mimic Apple's iTunes, but to build upon the idea and progressively create something different.
+This is only a programming exercise, to explore possibilities.

+If you're looking for performance in color detection, see my Swift 2 fork of Indragie Karunaratne's [DominantColor](https://github.com/ericdke/DominantColor) instead.

 ## Licence